A Quadtree, a Steiner Spanner, and Approximate Nearest Neighbours in Hyperbolic Space: Introduction

 Given a point set $P$ in the Euclidean plane (henceforth denoted by $\Reals^2$), a quadtree of $P$ can be defined as follows.
 Let $\sigma_0$ be a minimal axis-parallel square containing $P$, and let $T$ be a tree graph whose root corresponds to $\sigma_0$.
 Then consider a square $\sigma$ and the corresponding vertex $v_\sigma$ of $T$ where $|\sigma\cap P|\geq 2$ (starting with $\sigma = \sigma_0$).
 We subdivide $\sigma$ into four squares of half the side length of $\sigma$.
 Each smaller square is associated with a new vertex that is connected to $v_\sigma$.
 This procedure is repeated for each square $\sigma$ where $\sigma\cap P \geq 2$ exhaustively, until all leaves of $T$ correspond to squares that contain at most one point from $P$.
 The squares are called the \emph{cells} of the quadtree, and we can speak of parent/child and ancestor/descendant relationships of cells by applying the terms of the corresponding vertices in $T$.
 The \emph{level} of a cell or vertex is its distance to the root of $T$ along the shortest path in $T$ (i.e., the root has level $0$).

-Some crucial properties of Euclidean quadtrees are used by several algorithms. \begin{enumerate} \item If $C'$ is a child cell of $C$, then $c_1<\diam(C')/\diam(C)<c_2$ where $0<c_1<c_2<1$ are fixed constants, and $\diam(C)$ denotes the diameter of the cell $C$. \item Each cell $C$ contains a ball that has diameter at least constant times the diameter of~$C$.
-Thus cells are so-called \emph{fat} objects in $\Reals^2$. \item Each cell has at most $k$ children cells for some fixed constant $k$. \item Cells of the same level are isometric, that is, any cell can be obtained from any other cell of the same level by using a distance-preserving transformation. \end{enumerate}
+Some crucial properties of Euclidean quadtrees (slightly relaxed) are used by several algorithms. \begin{enumerate} \item \emph{Diameter doubling}.
+If $C'$ is a child cell of $C$, then $c_1<\diam(C')/\diam(C)<c_2$ where $0<c_1<c_2<1$ are fixed constants, and $\diam(C)$ denotes the diameter of the cell $C$. \item \emph{Fatness}.
+Each cell $C$ contains a ball that has diameter at least constant times the diameter of~$C$.
+Thus cells are so-called \emph{fat} objects in $\Reals^2$ \cite{fatness}. \item \emph{Bounded degree}.
+Each cell has at most $k$ children cells for some fixed constant $k$. \item \emph{Same-level isometry}.
+Cells of the same level are isometric, that is, any cell can be obtained from any other cell of the same level by using a distance-preserving transformation. \end{enumerate}

 Could the above four properties be replicated by a quadtree in the hyperbolic plane?
 Unfortunately this is not possible: the volume of a ball in hyperbolic space grows exponentially with its radius (thus hyperbolic spaces are not \emph{doubling spaces}).
 Consequently, for large cells, a cell of constant times smaller diameter than its parent will only cover a vanishingly small volume of its parent.
 This rules out having properties 1, 2, and 3 together.
 Property 4 also poses a unique challenge: while the hyperbolic plane provides many types of~\emph{tilings} one could start with, there is no transformation that would be equivalent to scaling in Euclidean spaces.
 This is unlike the scaling-invariance exhibited by Euclidean quadtrees.
 Moreover, in small neighbourhoods hyperbolic spaces are locally Euclidean, meaning that a small ball in hyperbolic space can be embedded into a Euclidean ball of the same radius with distortion infinitesimally close to 1.
 Thus a hyperbolic quadtree needs to operate at two different scales: at small distances we need to work with an almost-Euclidean metric, while at larger distances we need to work on a non-doubling metric.